 Notarial deeds that record land and building transactions subject to VAT are subject to stamp duty (Impuesto sobre Actos Jurídicos Documentados).
-Rates vary from 0.5% to 2.5% depending on the location and type of transaction.
-The tax is payable by the purchaser.
+Rates vary from 0.5% to 3% depending on the location and type of transaction.
+The tax is payable by the buyer.